MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 ???
 - X is throughput
 - N is concurrency, which is the workload
-- Lambda is the system's output when there's no parallelism
+- Lambda is the system’s output when there’s no parallelism
 - Really important to note that N is the independent parameter, the driver

 ---